meganchen1/BSE_Template_Portfolio/index.md

 <iframe width="1312" height="738" src="https://www.youtube.com/embed/u0XXYq07BIA" title="Megan C Milestone 2" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone For my second milestone, I completed my base project.
-First, I wired my bluetooth modules which I had a little trouble wiring, but I eventually came to a solution and the bluetooth modules were sending signals to each other.
+For my second milestone, I completed my base project.
+First, I wired my bluetooth modules which I had a little trouble wiring, but I eventually came to a solution and the bluetooth modules were successfully sending signals to each other.
 After the bluetooth modules worked, I coded both the controller and the robot.
 I had a few coding issues with the controller, but coding my robot motors were much more challenging.
 I had to figure out which direction the motor moved based on what code I inputted.
 I'm very proud of what I have accomplished this week.
 For my next milestone, I hope to finish my modifications with 3D modeling a handle and case for my controller.

 # First Milestone